RosettaCommons/documentation/development_documentation/Coding-Conventions.md

     private my_int_
 }; </pre>
 An instance of this class may be passed to a function as a const & with the wonderful guarantee that its internal data will not be modified within that function.
 The compiler will prevent calls to the non-const my_int() function!
-* Data members that are updated in a lazy fashion (e.g. retrieving xyz coordinates from a Conformation causes a lazy refold() evaluation)  should be declared "mutable" so that they may be modified in const methods.
+* Data members that are updated in a lazy fashion (e.g. retrieving xyz coordinates from a Conformation causes a lazy refold() evaluation)  should be avoided.
+If these are necessary, they should be declared "mutable" so that they may be modified in const methods, and should be made thread-safe.
+If you are uncertain about how to ensure that data access is thread-safe, please ask the community.
 * Data members that do not change over the lifetime of a class should be declared const, and must be initialized in their constructors.
+* Avoid methods of "getting around" the constness of functions to modify const data.
+This means:
+     * Never use `const_cast` to discard the const-ness of a const object.
+     * Do not use `mutable` if it can be avoided.
+If it cannot, ensure that mutable data are handled in a threadsafe manner.
+The community can help you to ensure thread-safety, particularly during the pull request review process.
+Usually, though, it is possible to simply pass data to the functions that need them, rather than caching data in mutable variables and accessing them further down a chain of function calls.
+The former is thread-safe; the latter is not, since different threads might invalidate one another's caches.
+     * In const functions, avoid modifying objects pointed to by member (non-const) owning pointers.
+Although it is the pointer itself, and not the thing that it points to, that is const, this pattern can harm thread-safety.
+If you must do this, please consult the community about how to do this in a thread-safe manner.
+     * If it seems that you really must do any of the above, **ask the community** for advice!
+There is usually a better way.

 #### Precision and `typedef`s
 * **Do not use raw literals for numeric values:** `0.0` *vs.* `Real( 0.0 )`